Aliases for H2AFB3 Gene

 Previous GeneCards Identifiers for H2AFB3 Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
-This gene encodes a member of the histone H2A family.
+This gene encodes a replication-independent histone that is a member of the histone H2A family.
 This gene is part of a region that is repeated three times on chromosome X, once in intron 22 of the F8 gene and twice closer to the Xq telomere.
-This record represents the most telomeric copy. [provided by RefSeq, Jul 2008]
+This record represents the most telomeric copy. [provided by RefSeq, Oct 2015]

 GeneCards Summary for H2AFB3 Gene

-H2AFB3 (H2A Histone Family, Member B3) is a Protein Coding gene.
-Diseases associated with H2AFB3 include hiv-1.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
+H2AFB3 (H2A Histone Family Member B3) is a Protein Coding gene.
+Among its related pathways are Necroptosis and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity.
 An important paralog of this gene is H2AFB2.

 UniProtKB/Swiss-Prot for H2AFB3 Gene